SiteSupra/sitesupra-docs/docs/di_container.rst

 So, summing up:

-1. you define your configuration in ``inject()`` method
+1. You define your configuration in ``inject()`` method;
-2. container processes your configuration and merges it
+2. Container processes your configuration and merges it;
-3. you retrieve processed values from container in ``finish()`` method and define your services
+3. You retrieve processed values from container in ``finish()`` method and define your services;
-4. resulting container is available throughout SiteSupra
+4. Resulting container is available throughout SiteSupra.

-Main SiteSupra configuration file (config.yml)
+Main SiteSupra Configuration File (config.yml)
 ----------------------------------------------

-Default SiteSupra config file, found in ``supra/config.yml.example``, looks like following:
+Default SiteSupra configuration file ``supra/config.yml.example``:

 .. code-block:: yaml
     :linenos: